Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential customers, working closely with designers to bring their visions to life.
+- Built and installed custom cabinets for residential clients, working closely with designers to bring their visions to reality.

-Each job description should be listed by reverse order of chronological sequence, beginning with the most recent job.
+List each job experience in reverse chronological order, starting with the most recent job.

 5. Education

-In this section, write about your academic background in relation to carpentry.
-Include the name of the school, the degree or diploma earned (if relevant) and the date of completion.
+This section should you should mention your educational background related to carpentry.
+In this section, include the name of the school, the degree or diploma earned (if relevant) and the year of completion.

 Example: